Linus Dahlander: Career

 Linus Dahlander got a PhD at Chalmers University of Technology.
 Following his PhD he did a Post Doc at Stanford University in the Scancor program.
 Afterwards he became a professor at the European School of Management and Technology where he holds the Lufthansa Group Chair in Innovation.

 Dahlander is a leading researcher on the topics of Crowdsourcing, Open Innovation, and Online Communities.
 His paper with David Gann on "How open is open innovation" has become one of the highest cited pieces in the field of open innovation.
 He has published in a wide range of top academic journals such as the Administrative Science Quarterly, Organization Science, Research Policy, and the Academy of Management Journal.

-Dahlander also got selected to serve as an associate editor of the Academy of Management Journal.
+Dahlander served as an associate editor of the Academy of Management Journal from 2013 to 2016.